BarbyKelly/blog/README.md

 - Below the articles, there's a button 'next', which brings site visitor to the next page of articles

+## Resources Features
+- Various links are available for Visitor
+- Visitor can click on links to open YouTube videos
+- Only Admin can add and edit Resources

 ## Future Features

 - Site Users can add posts once they log in